Living room lighting ideas – 33 easy ways to use lights and lamps to add style and create a cosy mood

 Five years ago, we might have suggested that you install a dimmer switch as a clever living room lighting idea, giving you control over how brightly your lights shone.
 Nowadays, you need simply switch out your lightbulbs for smart versions for the same effect (and with far more functionality).

-‘Don’t get overwhelmed by smart lighting and colour-changing lamps, though,’ says Peter Legg, design & brand manager där Lighting Group and The Light Shade Studio.
+‘Don’t get overwhelmed by smart lighting and colour-changing lamps, though,’ says Peter Legg, design and brand manager at där Lighting Group and The Light Shade Studio.
 ‘Try smart light bulbs in your existing fittings – the best feature is the ability to dim or turn off lights and create ‘schemes’ on your app via these bulbs.
 It does take some time to set up scenes, but once set up, you’ll be glad you did.’

 Begin with a starter kit from Philips Hue at Amazon which covers two lights and you can link up to 50 in total around your house.
 When your smart lighting is linked to a smart assistant, you can turn the lights on and off and adjust the brightness all via voice control.
 You can also set schedules and design scenes depending on what you're using the room for.

-3. Introduce a soft glow
+6. Introduce a soft glow

-‘Lighting can definitely make or break any interior scheme,' explains Peter Legg from Dar Lighting Group and The Light Shade Studio.
+‘Lighting can definitely make or break any interior scheme,' explains Peter Legg from där Lighting Group and The Light Shade Studio.
 'Living rooms are often used for relaxing, so adding soft, layered light is the way to go.’

 Low level lighting covered in a naturally diffused shade made from bamboo or rattan casts interesting shadows at floor level and give the space a warm, relaxed vibe.

-4. Echo natural light with natural fabrics
+7. Echo natural light with natural fabrics

 Use your lamp base to add natural texture to your space, like this Palmer wood floor lamp from Next.
 The stacked ball design adds visual interest while the plain natural shade echoes the similar fabrics on the curtains and upholstery creating a calming, cohesive scheme.

 Try to avoid cold white lightbulbs.
-Rohan Blacker from Pooky agrees.
-‘Try using a soft warm yellow or white light, rather than a stark white, with a dimmer to find the right intensity.'
+Rohan Blacker from Pooky agrees, ‘Try using a soft warm yellow or white light, rather than a stark white, with a dimmer to find the right intensity.'

 'It is no surprise that an open fire is always considered as the cosiest place in a house – the lighting from the fire is localised, soft and accented, and the colour and intensity is just right.’

-5. Keep surfaces clear (but don't lose out on light)
+8. Keep surfaces clear (but don't lose out on light)

 Keep desk space clear of clutter - essential if you have a desk area in your living space - using a smart wall light hung above.

-Rohan from Pooky loves a wall light. ' They add an extra layer to your overhead, table and floor lamp options – they are unobtrusive, pretty and very efficient with space if you aren’t spoilt with lots.’
+Rohan from Pooky loves a wall light, ' They add an extra layer to your overhead, table and floor lamp options – they are unobtrusive, pretty and very efficient with space if you aren’t spoilt with lots.’

 ‘They are beautiful as both ambient and accent lights,’ continues Rohan.
 ‘They can act as great practical task lighting and can make a striking design statement.’

-6. Make a feature of inset shelving
+9. Make a feature of inset shelving

 ‘The more sources of light you have, the more moods you can create.
 Clustering a few lamps is a great way to add impact to an alcove or mantlepiece,’ says Rohan from Pooky.